zhouyuanzxcv/FTR/readme.md

 This repository contains the code for a submitted paper for review.
 The code is in Matlab.
+The steps for reproducing the figures and results in the paper are given below.
 First, install Matlab and open it.
 Then, change the current directory of Matlab to 'FTR-main', i.e., the folder containing the code ('run_algo.m' and all the subdirectories).

 # 1. Preprocessing